NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 resolution = 10
 ```

-Note that we now have *two* blocks, both off-center to produce the bent waveguide structure pictured below.
+Note that we have *two* blocks, both off-center to produce the bent waveguide structure pictured below.
 As illustrated in the figure, the origin $(0,0)$ of the coordinate system is at the center of the computational cell, with positive $y$ being downwards, and thus the block of size 12$\times$1 is centered at (-2,-3.5).

 <center>![](../images/Tutorial-wvg-bent-eps-000000.00.png)</center>